zaynethedev/Index/README.md

 	<a href="https://discord.gg/v9yKVNgwds"><img src="https://img.shields.io/badge/discord-11%20online-blueviolet?style=for-the-badge"></a>
 </p>

-## Mod List
+## Mod List [Currently 15 mods]

 ### Platforms

-Spawns collidable objects under your hand everytime you press grip.
+# Spawns collidable objects under your hand everytime you press grip.

 ### Speed Boost

-Increases your speed.
+# Increases your speed.

 ### Fly

-Allows you to glide in the air with your controller buttons.
+# Allows you to glide in the air with your controller buttons.

 ### Wall Walk

-Lets you smoothly walk onto walls.
+# Lets you smoothly walk onto walls.

 ### No-Slip

-Disables slipping mechanics.
+# Disables slipping mechanics.

 ### Slippery Monke

-Makes everything slippery.
+# Makes everything slippery.

 ### Low-Gravity

-Lets you float in the air.
+# Lets you float in the air.

 ### Iron Monke

-Pushes you in the direction you want to go.
+# Pushes you in the direction you want to go.
 (Using your hands)

 ### No-Clip

-Makes you non-collidable.
+# Makes you non-collidable.

 ### Bounce Monke

-Makes you bouncy.
+# Makes you bouncy.

 ### Big Monke

-Makes you big.
+# Makes you big.

 ### Small Monke

-Makes you small.
+# Makes you small.

 ### Checkpoints

-Lets you create a checkpoint and teleport to it.
+# Lets you create a checkpoint and teleport to it.

 ### Disable Wind Barrier

-Disables all wind barriers.
+# Disables all wind barriers.
 Credits to defaultuser0 for the help.

 ### XRay

-A mod that allows you to see other players through walls.
+# A mod that allows you to see other players through walls.

-## There are a total of 15 mods on this mod panel.
+#

-## Disclaimer
+> [!NOTE]
-This product is not affiliated with Another Axiom Inc. or its videogames Gorilla Tag and Orion Drift and is not endorsed or otherwise sponsored by Another Axiom.
-Portions of the materials contained herein are property of Another Axiom. ©2021 Another Axiom Inc.
+> *This product is not affiliated with Another Axiom Inc. or its videogames Gorilla Tag and Orion Drift and is not endorsed or otherwise sponsored by Another Axiom.
+Portions of the materials contained herein are property of Another Axiom. ©2021 Another Axiom Inc.*